kasiabauer/kasiabauer/README.md

 👋 Hi, I’m @kasiabauer
-- 👀 I’m interested in developing marketing performance tools in Python
 - ⚙️ I'm currently working as a back-end developer @ Subko.co
 - ⚙️ I'm currently working on scripts that use on Google Ads API
 - ⚙️ I’m currently working on OpenAI tools that support Subko.co internal processes